TUM-DSE/research-work-info/README.md

 ## Submission

-Your thesis submission will proceed in the following five stages:
+Your submission will proceed in the following five stages:

--  **Stage 1:** At least two weeks before the thesis submission deadline (15th of the final month), please send a PDF copy of your thesis to your advisor and Prof. Bhatotia for their final feedback and approval.
+-  **Stage 1:** At least two weeks before the submission deadline, please send a PDF copy of your thesis to your advisor and Prof. Bhatotia for their final feedback and approval.

-- **Stage 2:** After the final approval from your advisor and Prof. Bhatotia, please submit the following:
+- **Stage 2:** After the final approval, please submit the following:

-    * One printout delivered to Prüfungsamt.
+    * **ONLY for BSc/MSc thesis work**: One printout of the thesis delivered to Prüfungsamt.
     * Final pdf to Prof. Bhatotia.
     * Final pdf to advisor.